 What’s the First Thing To Try To Remove RV Black Streaks?

 Before using any type of specialized streak cleaner, we’d suggest trying to remove the streaks with a product like the Meguiar’s Gold Class Car Wash linked above.
+Use a soft fiber car wash brush on an extension pole so you don’t have to climb up a ladder to reach them.
+We use these:

-• Fluted fiberglass handle for a comfortable grip in any climate
+- Fluted fiberglass handle for a comfortable grip in any climate.

 Power Pressure Washer

-• The Karcher Promise: Cleaner.
+- The Karcher Promise: Cleaner.
 Quicker.
 Best-in-class cleaning performance.

-• Bonus $30 DirtBlaster Spray Wand Boosts Cleaning Power by up to 80%
+- Bonus $30 DirtBlaster Spray Wand Boosts Cleaning Power by up to 80%

 Professional Wash Stations

-We are boondockers at heart, and we spend lots of time in areas of the desert or forest where dust and dirt can easily accumulate on our rig.
+We’re boondockers at heart, and we spend lots of time in areas of the desert or forest where dust and dirt can easily accumulate on our rig.
 It goes with the territory, and simply means that we need to get to the business of washing the RV when possible.

 Here’s our video showing you exactly how it happened – and why we found it worthwhile.